 By pooling the numerous individual initiatives and strategically implementing sustainability at the international level, the core team – comprising Stephan Hund and Emanuele Novelli – aims to further drive the initiative along with their colleagues at all sites worldwide.
 Novelli assumed the newly created role of Sustainability Manager in early 2019 and has since been focusing fully on sustainability topics at ZEISS Vision Care.

 "We focused on three main topics in order to drive the strategic alignment of the project," says Novelli.
 Besides launching sustainability projects – the actual core of the initiative – the task was to focus particularly on the impact the measures are having.
 "We first needed to lay the foundations to launch a monitoring system with specific key performance indicators (KPIs)," recalls Hund, Head of Quality at ZEISS Vision Care, and in charge of the Environment, Health and Safety, and the GSR initiative.
 To collect consistent data, terms and definitions had to be harmonized and systemized across all global sites of the strategic business unit.
-To do this, the exact basis was taken that Dr. Uwe Hamm had created at the different sites over the last decade in his role as Corporate Environmental Officer.
+It was possible to build on the exact basis that Dr. Uwe Hamm had created at the different sites over the last decade in his role as Corporate Environmental Officer.
 That's why the data was made consistent in collaboration with him and Carl Zeiss Energie GmbH.
 "At the same time, communication on the sustainability topics is to be stepped up in order to reach certain stakeholders such as talented individuals, customers and employees," says Novelli, explaining the third pillar of the GSR initiative.
-This also includes the integration of communication and marketing departments into the overall process.
+This also includes the integration of communication and marketing departments in the overall process.

 The team at ZEISS Vision Care has now created the structures for implementing sustainability initiatives.
 The initiative has established work groups for the Environmental, Occupational Health and Safety, and Energy Managers from the respective production sites worldwide.
 These feed into ongoing experience and knowledge sharing.
 "There is an international network of GSR officers who are communicating and implementing the measures at the different sites," says Novelli.
 He's certain that "Sustainability must play a role for all company departments and functions – and it must be championed, too."

-And that's precisely where we find another current challenge faced by ZEISS Vision Care: that of creating awareness and consistently and systematically pursuing the KPIs.
+And that's precisely where ZEISS Vision Care currently faces another challenge: that of creating awareness and consistently and systematically pursuing the KPIs.
 "We have to check, on an ongoing basis, whether or not the individual measures are having the desired impact and make adjustments as needed," says Hund.
 The team is also working on improving the implementation speed.
 "Once we've successfully anchored the topic of sustainability across all areas of the company – be it while developing new products, in the production areas or in sales – then we will start to pick up speed," says Novelli confidently, and is counting on Team ZEISS.
 "This will only work if we all work together."
-In Aalen, for example, we are removing as much single-use plastic as possible – using glasses instead of disposable plastic cups, spoons instead of stirrers, and no disposable cups at the water dispensers.
+In Aalen, for example, as much single-use plastic as possible is being removed – using glasses instead of disposable plastic cups, spoons instead of stirrers, and no disposable cups at the water dispensers.
 "It's incredible how much we can save through such simple changes.
-Even though our plans have been somewhat halted by the coronavirus pandemic, we have managed to save almost 1 ton each year in Aalen alone," says Novelli.
+Even though our plans have been somewhat halted by the coronavirus pandemic, we have managed to save almost one tonne each year in Aalen alone," says Novelli.
 He believes it is important for everyone to rethink and adapt their habits.

 Hund believes this new mindset necessitates a change in day-to-day behavior that simply won't happen overnight.
 "It's a learning curve for the entire organization.
 If we can successfully adjust the way we think, then sustainability won't be something else to think about – it will be part of our daily work."